hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 This is an optional section for users who do not want to use QGIS and the BASEmesh plugin for meshing.
 Generating a mesh with BlueKenue<sup>TM</sup> can be useful, for instance, to produce a computational grid that has triangular cells oriented parallel to the riverbanks (i.e., a channel sub-mesh).
 Otherwise, **if the `*.2dm` mesh file was created** with QGIS, **jump to the section on creating a {ref}`Selafin Object <bk-create-slf>`**.
 ```

-This section features the basic mesh generation with BlueKenue<sup>TM</sup>, which also runs smoothly on Linux through the {ref}`PlayOnLinux <play-on-linux>` app.
-Additionall, the Baxter tutorial {cite:p}`baxter2013` provides more details for getting started with BlueKenue along with detailed screenshots.
+This section features the basic mesh generation with BlueKenue<sup>TM</sup>.
+The Baxter tutorial {cite:p}`baxter2013` provides more details with detailed screenshots.

 ### Draw Model Boundary (Closed Line)